AI Risk Radar #2: January 2026 edition

 1. Anthropic CEO Dario Amodei warns we are entering the 'most dangerous window' in AI history.
 In a landmark 20,000-word essay, "The Adolescence of Technology," Amodei argues humanity is "considerably closer to real danger in 2026 than we were in 2023."
 He warns of potentially misaligned autonomous agents, describes AI-enabled bioterrorism and cyber risks, and predicts 50% of entry-level white-collar jobs could be displaced within 1-5 years.
 Amodei is not an outside critic – he is the CEO of one of the world's top five AI companies issuing a civilisational warning.

 2. Agentic AI security vulnerabilities have crystallised into a formal threat taxonomy.
 The non-profit OWASP foundation released the first industry-standard security framework identifying 10 critical vulnerabilities in autonomous AI systems.
 Real-world failures include Replit's agent deleting a production database and prompt injection in GitHub’s MCP.
-Gartner predicts 40% of agentic AI projects will be cancelled by 2027 due to inadequate risk controls.
+Organisations should use the OWASP Top 10 as a roadmap for safe and responsible AI Excellence.

 Strategic Imperative: Amodei's essay marks a pivot point in the AI narrative: a leading developer publicly declaring that AI’s easy phase is fading and that risks of losing control are no longer fringe theories.
 Organisations must shift from treating AI governance as a compliance exercise to making it as a core strategic imperative.
 Boards approving AI deployments without understanding the architectural vulnerabilities of agentic systems face mounting legal, reputational, and operational exposure.